docker/docs/docker-cloud/infrastructure/index.md

 - installs the Docker Cloud Agent on the host
 - downloads and installs the latest Docker CS Engine version and the AUFS storage driver
 - sets up TLS certificates and the Docker security configuration
-- registers the host with Docker Cloud under your user account.
+- registers the host with Docker Cloud under your user account

 Once this connection is established, the Docker Cloud Agent manages the node and performs updates when the user requests them, and can also create and maintain a reverse tunnel to Docker Cloud if firewall restrictions prevent a direct connection.